Your expert guide: awesome things to do in Segovia

 Segovia Cathedral

-Built atop the highest point in Segovia, this was one of the very last Gothic cathedrals to be built in Europe.
+Built atop the highest point in Segovia, this was the very last Gothic cathedral to be built in Europe.
 Work began on the cathedral in 1525 during the reign of Carlos V to replace the old cathedral that burned down in 1520.
 There is a small art gallery in the basement of the cathedral that’s worth a visit while you’re there.
+I’m not a church fan generally but this is, in my opinion, one of the more interesting cathedrals to visit.

 Casa de los Picos